siddarthanath/Data-Science-Theory/README.md

 9. Principal Component Analysis
 10. Graph Based Learning

-A general mathematical overview on the theory of each topic will be provided however the main focus will be the on the coding implementations of the subjects.
-Additionally, the resources will be centered around "from scratch" application (and not relying too heavily on in-built tools).
+A general mathematical overview on the theory of each topic will be provided however the main focus will be on the coding.
+Additionally, the resources will be centered around "from scratch" implementation (and not relying too heavily on in-built tools).
 <br>
 ## <ins>Repository Audience</ins>:
 This repository is aimed to anyone who has an interest in going into Data Science or has a passion for computational Mathematics.
 However, in order to understand the Mathematics behind each section, it is essential that one has a strong mathematical background.